Steward Family Aquatic Center, Ron Holtman Stadium and Holekamp Track and Field Stadium

 Total Cost: $24,756,642

-Hastings+Chivetta recently designed three new projects for MICDS—Mary Institute and Saint Louis Country Day School, a private K-12 college preparatory school in suburban St. Louis.
+Hastings+Chivetta recently designed three new projects on the campus of MICDS—Mary Institute and Saint Louis Country Day School, a prestigious, private K-12 college preparatory school located in suburban St. Louis, Miss.

 Nice open and light-filled space.
 Moveable bulkhead which allows for multiple groups to use the pool.
 A moveable floor bottom permits changes in the depth of the pool in certain areas to accommodate different kinds of programs.